Hereward/kickstart-2018-blog/README.md

 2 Factor authentication is becoming increasingly necessary in apps and websites these days.
 This project uses the Speakeasy package and is configured to work with Google 2FA.

 ## <a name="timeout"></a>Session Timeout
-By default Meteor sessions stay active indefinitely, as the user session data is stored in serverside loging tokens.
-There is an Accounts.config setting (loginExpirationInDays), however this creates a bad UX since users could be logged out while interacting with the app.
-This project uses several different methods to handle stale sessions and automatic log off.
+By default Meteor sessions stay active indefinitely, as the user session data is stored in server side login tokens.
+There is an Accounts.config setting (loginExpirationInDays), however this creates bad UX since users could be logged out while interacting with the app.
+This project uses several different methods to handle stale sessions and perform automatic log off.

 * **Session cookie** - a session cookie ("resume") is set on client startup.
-If the cookie already exists the normal program flow will proceed and users will remain logged into their sessions.
+If the cookie already exists the normal program flow will proceed, and users will remain logged into their sessions.
 If the cookie is not found then the current user will be logged out.
 * **Client side timeout** - a client side script runs periodically to check user activity.
 The thresholds for this script can be set in [Meteor Settings](#settings).
-* **Server side timeout** - Experimentaly, this project also uses a package which performs server side session timeouts(https://github.com/lindleycb/meteor-stale-session).
+* **Server side timeout** - Experimentally, this project also uses a package which performs server side session timeouts(https://github.com/lindleycb/meteor-stale-session).
 Settings for this package can be set in [Meteor Settings](#settings).

 ## <a name="install"></a>Install